Homes for Ukraine – information for sponsors

 There are specific pet travel arrangements in place to protect the general public and other animals from diseases which can be brought in to Northern Ireland by animals from overseas.

-If they are travelling to Northern Ireland from Ukraine with non-commercial pets you should, where possible, pre-notify the DAERA authorities at the Northern Ireland Travellers Point of Entry via email.
-Find more information at:
+If they are travelling to Northern Ireland from Ukraine with non-commercial pets you should, where possible, tell the Department of Agriculture, Environment and Rural Affairs (DAERA).
+Do this beforehand at the Northern Ireland Travellers Point of Entry via email.

 Arrival